susji/lilmon/README.md

 ## How do I access the values lilmon has gathered?

 First make sure you have `sqlite3` installed.
-Then you can do something like the following to get the 10 latest measurements for metric `METRIC_NAME`.
+Then you can do something like the following to get the 10 latest measurements for metric `NAME`.

     $ sqlite3 'file:/var/lilmon/db/lilmon.sqlite?mode=ro' \
-          'SELECT * FROM lilmon_metric_METRIC_NAME ORDER BY timestamp DESC LIMIT 10'
+          'SELECT * FROM lilmon_metric_NAME ORDER BY timestamp DESC LIMIT 10'

 Note the `mode=ro` part for read-only.